AbitTheGray/Decay-Library/README.md

 - **Test** = write a code that can interpret the data, see whenever it can be done easier today, validate files.
 - **Document** = write documentation for others and "share the knowledge" (as did people before this project).

+You never really learn something until you teach it.

 ## Libraries

 | Name                                   | License                                                                    | Version                                                         |